psaisan/psaisan.github.io/index.md

 (c) To all the cancer patients, their courage and love that fuel this work and countless others fighting to defeat cancer.

 ![Banner](https://raw.githubusercontent.com/psaisan/MCAT/main/Images/ovarian.png)

 ## About Me:

-I work on machine learning (ML) and it's applications in computational systems biology and bioengineering, with a singular focus: adapting emerging AI advances to precision medicine in cancer and nuero-degeneration.
-My formal background is in applied math <a href="https://www.genealogy.math.ndsu.nodak.edu/id.php?id=162425">(Dynamical Systems/Control)</a> and theoretical machine learning, and my mission is in engaging cancer.
+My formal background is in applied math <a href="https://www.genealogy.math.ndsu.nodak.edu/id.php?id=162425">(Dynamical Systems, Control and Statistical Learning)</a>, but my current mission is singular: cancer and neurodegeneration.
+I work at the intersection of computational biology, machine learning, and control theory toward cures.

-I seek problems at translational inflection points, where fundamental biological insights and data can be computationally harnessed to engineer game changing breakthroughs.
-This is where I look for leaps toward a cure, at the intersection of scientific discovery and actionable intervention for patients.
+I seek problems at translational inflection points, the intersection of scientific discovery and actionable intervention for patients, where fundamental biological insights and data can be analytically harnessed to engineer therapeutic solutions.

+Assymetric leverage: The grand theory gives the compass, but the immediate mission is reconnaissance and leverage moving across mathematics, AI, biology, and clinical need; identify cancer's vulnerabilities and the field's bottlenecks; pose them as theoretical and computational problems and build focused tools that change what we are able to see and act on now.

 ## Mathematical Immunology; Bridging AI, Control Theory, & Biology:

-I see the immune system as the most promising frontier in medicine and battle against cancer.
-Each immune cell is a programmable molecular dynamical system, that working collectively give rise to the emergent functional complexity and success of our immune system.
-I develop predictive and generative models at genomic, cellular and system levels, aiming to decipher the genomic programming language that governs this system.
-Evidence suggests that the key to solving cancer lies within the regulatory programs of our cells.
-Can we re-program our cells and modulate the immune system to control the solid tumor microenvironment?
-These are the questions that drive my work.
+The immune system is one of nature’s most sophisticated adaptive control systems,  possibly the most promising frontier in the battle against cancer.
+It is a network of programmable molecular agents evolved for distributed adversarial engagement: each immune cell is a programmable molecular dynamical system, collectively giving rise to the astonishing emergent complexity and success of a unified immune function.

-On a more theoretical front, a current priority is uncovering the mathematical underpinnings of the Transformer models needed for their adaptation to genomic data; can we modify the Transformer architeture for building models more natural to biology?
+Evidence increasingly suggests that some of our deepest leverage against diseases like cancer may lie within the regulatory programs of our own cells, immune cells in particular: how they can be reprogrammed so the immune dynamics can be modulated toward therapeutic control.
+I develop predictive and generative models across genomic, cellular, and systems scales to decipher the programming language that governs this system, to help reprogramming possible.

 Cancer is a cunning asymmetric adversary.
-Defeating it demands an equally asymmetric response: interdisciplinary collaboration.
-To that end, I work on creating accelerated pathways for mathematicians and engineers to transition into computational biology, while helping biologists gain formal computational fluencies, including strategic and guided proliferation of AI-assisted programming.
+It adapts and evades this ultimate defensive barrier from within.
+Defeating it demands an equally clever asymmetric response  at the frontier of biology, AI, control theory, and medicine: to build mechanistic and generative models of the immune system along with cancer and it's vulnerabilities, to understand how immune system can re-programmed to change the tide in tumor microenvironments.

-## Let's Collaborate:
+## Let's Collaborate

 If you're working directly or indirectly on cancer research, feel free to reach out.
 I reserve time to volunteer and support cancer researchers.

-Below are a sample of tools and programs to guide you into the brand of computational biology problems I'm working on.
-Completed tools on GitHub are free to use under academic licensing, in any way you can,  to make progress in your work.
-May the force be with you!
+Below are selected tools and programs reflecting the computational biology problems I work on.
+Completed tools on GitHub are free to use under their respective licenses for research and academic progress.
+May the force be with you.

 ---